Risk-Averse Best Arm Set Identification with Fixed Budget and Fixed Confidence: Problem Setting

 \section{Problem Setting}

 In this section, we introduce the definitions and notation used throughout this paper.
 Let $[K]=\{1,2,\ldots,K\}$ be the set of arms such that each arm $i\in[K]$ is characterized by a reward distribution $\nu_i$ bounded in $[0,1]$ with mean $\mu_i$ and variance $\sigma^2_i$.
-Here we employ a risk criteria based on \textit{mean-variance} (MV)~\cite{sani2012risk} defined for each arm $i$ as $\text{MV}_i:=\sigma^2_i-\rho\mu_i$: the smaller the value of MV, the lower the risk of the arm.
+Here we employ a risk criteria based on \textit{mean-variance} (MV)~\cite{sani2012risk} as the second co-equal objective.

+The smaller the value of MV, the lower the risk of the arm.
 Here, $\rho~(\geq0)$ is a hyperparameter to control the weight of its risk in the search, that is, when $\rho\rightarrow\infty$, the minimization of MV corresponds to finding arm(s) with a larger mean(s) without taking care of its variance, while it corresponds to finding arm(s) with smaller variance(s) when $\rho \rightarrow 0$ ($\rho$ has the dimension of mean $\mu_i$).
 We introduce a parameter $\alpha~(>0)$ to scale the MV measure as $\xi_i\coloneq\alpha\text{MV}_i$ for each arm $i$, which preserves the relative position of the risk measure.
 Later, we set $\alpha = \frac{1}{3 + \rho}$ to allow the construction of confidence intervals with equal widths for both mean and risk measures.
+In classical formulation, variance captures reward uncertainty.
+However, when identifying Pareto-optimal solutions over mean and variance as risk measure, arms with very low mean but low variance can still be deemed Pareto-optimal, even though they are of little practical importance.
+Using mean-variance (MV) criterion with adjusting the parameter $\rho$, we can design the identification of Pareto solutions that have both relatively high mean and low risk.
+However, due to its second-order moment property, MV accounts for the ``risk'' symmetrically.
+When the underlying reward distribution is skewed and higher-order moments are non-zero, MV may not adequately capture the severity of rare events (tail risk).
+Among other risk measures, for example, Conditional Value-at-Risk (CVaR)~\cite{rockafellar2000optimization} is another possible choice of risk measure.
+CVaR quantifies the expected loss in the worst-case scenarios.
+The challenge of extending our gap-based framework to asymmetric, tail-focused risk measures like CVaR remains one of the forthcoming subjects to be resolved, as discussed in Section~\ref{sec:conclusion}.

 Next, we address Pareto optimality when the two stochastic variables $\mu_i$ and $\xi_i$ are used as objective criteria.

 We say that arm \(j\) \textit{strictly dominates} arm \(i\), denoted as \(j \succ i\), if both \(\mu_j > \mu_i\) and \(\xi_j < \xi_i\) hold; that is, arm \(j\) has a strictly higher expected reward and strictly lower risk than those of arm \(i\).
 An arm \(i \in [K]\) is said to be \textit{Pareto optimal} if there exists no other arm \(j \in [K]\) such that \(j \succ i\).
 In other words, arm \(i\) is not strictly dominated by any other arm(s).
 We denote by \(D^+\) the set of all arms that satisfy this Pareto optimality condition.